Streetwalkers: Concert billing, Rockpalast, Streetwalkers formation and Downtown Flyers

 After recording the album Chapman Whitney Streetwalkers, Chapman and Whitney changed the name of their band to Streetwalkers and Tench joined them as an official band member, when they signed to Phonogram Inc. in 1975.
 Tench was joined by drummer Nicko McBrain (who would later join Iron Maiden) and bass player Jon Plotel.
 They had previously appeared on a European broadcast for the German TV show Rockpalast with Chapman and Whitney earlier the same year, billed as the Chapman Whitney Streetwalkers.
 The band's first album, Downtown Flyers (1975) was released in both USA and Europe but did not achieve the anticipated success in USA, although interest in Europe was more encouraging.

 Red Card, stadium concerts

-Their second studio album, the groove heavy album Red Card (1976) reached #16 in UK album charts and remains a much respected album.
+Their second studio album, the groove-heavy album Red Card (1976) reached #16 in UK album charts and remains a much respected album.
 The band performed at a series of concerts entitled Who Put the Boot In appearing at UK Football stadiums, during May and June 1976, supporting the Who.
-The billing for these concerts included the Sensational Alex Harvey Band, Little Feat, Outlaws, Widowmaker (UK) and Streetwalkers were the second act to appear.
-The band also toured the U.S as support to others such as Wings, 10cc and Joe Cocker.
+The billing for these concerts included the Sensational Alex Harvey Band, Little Feat, Outlaws, and Widowmaker (UK).
+Streetwalkers were the second act to appear.
+The band also toured the U.S supporting others such as Wings, 10cc and Joe Cocker.